chakra-ui/chakra-ui/packages/layout/README.md

 </Center>
 ```

 Container is used to manage content areas on a website or blog.
-It center's
+It centers
 itself using `margin-left: auto` and `margin-right: auto`.
 It also applies a
 default max-width of `60ch` (60 characters)